 In order to be eligible for nomination to the Schmidt Science Fellows application process, candidates must meet the following requirements:

-- Have conducted their PhD research in the natural sciences (Astronomy, Biology, Chemistry, Physics, and Earth Sciences), Engineering, Mathematics, or Computing – or any of the sub-disciplines, at one of our nominating partner institutions.
+- Have conducted their PhD research in the natural sciences (astronomy, biology, chemistry, physics, and earth sciences), engineering, mathematics, or computing – or any of the sub-disciplines, at one of our nominating partner institutions.
 Individuals on clinical track MD-PhD or Veterinary-PhD programs are not eligible.

-- Able to start their Fellowship in July 2026 or October 2026.
+- Able to start their Fellowship in July 2027 or October 2027.

 - Be interested in pursuing ambitious postdoctoral research with world-leading scientists in a field different from your PhD.
 This scientific pivot from the PhD research field to a distinct postdoctoral research field during the Fellowship is core to our Program.
+Learn more about the interdisciplinary pivot.

 - Be nominated by a designated senior official at one of our nominating partner institutions.